 MSC Nastran writes information to the .f04 file that aids in monitoring and tuning the performance of your job.
-An overview of the complete .f04 file can be found in Section 9.2, "Output Description," of the MSC Nastran Reference Guide.
+An overview of the complete .f04 file can be found in Section Output Description (Ch.
+7) in the MSC Nastran Reference Guide.
 This section contains more detailed explanations of selected portions of the .f04 file.